Christopher Colles: Projects

-In New York City, Colles proposed the construction of a water distribution system, consisting of a series of wells, a pump driven by a steam engine to extract the water, a reservoir to store the water, and the piping necessary to distribute it throughout the city.
-The Common Council of the city thought the project too ambitious but nevertheless granted him funding.
-By 1775 Colles had begun organising his project, and within months had completed the well, the pump, and the reservoir, but at the British invasion of the city in 1776, work on the project ceased.
-While in New York, Colles was a frequent visitor to the shop of Anthony Lamb, a maker of scientific and engineering instruments.
+In New York City, Colles proposed constructing a water distribution system consisting of a series of wells, a steam-engine-driven pump to extract the water, a reservoir to store it, and the piping to distribute it throughout the city.
+The city's Common Council thought the project was too ambitious, but nevertheless granted him funding.
+By 1775, Colles had begun organising his project and within months, had completed the well, the pump, and the reservoir, but at the British invasion of the city in 1776, work on the project ceased.
+While in New York, Colles was a frequent visitor to Anthony Lamb's shop, a maker of scientific and engineering instruments.
 He also befriended Lamb's son, John Lamb, a Son of Liberty, who would go on to a prominent career in the Continental Army.
-Colles's sympathies during this period were with the Americans and perhaps owing to this and to his friendship with John Lamb, he thought it prudent to extract his family from the now British-controlled city.
-His water system was left incomplete and eventually it was destroyed by the British.
+Colles's sympathies during this period were with the Americans, and perhaps owing to this and to his friendship with John Lamb, he thought it prudent to extract his family from the now British-controlled city.
+His water system was left incomplete, and eventually it was destroyed by the British.

-During the Revolution, Colles was more or less on the run, first to New Jersey, and thence to Kingston NY, and possibly to Albany.
-During that time he served as an artillery instructor in the Continental Army under General Henry Knox at the Pluckemin Academy.
+During the Revolution, Colles was more or less on the run, first to New Jersey, and then to Kingston, NY, and possibly to Albany.
+During that time, he served as an artillery instructor in the Continental Army under General Henry Knox at the Pluckemin Academy.
 He remained in that position until Baron von Steuben was invited to take charge.
-It is not clear why Colles went to Kingston but he remained there until the British burned it in 1777.
+It is not clear why Colles went to Kingston, but he remained there until the British burned it in 1777.
 Possibly during his itinerancy, Colles sought work in upstate New York as an engineer on barricades and forts.
 It is also not clear what motivated his constant movements, whether to stay clear of the British or to seek a living doing surveys and engineering.

-As the war drew to a close, Colles petitioned in a letter to General Washington in 1783 to remove obstacles along a short stretch of the Ohio River, which would open the entire river to navigation from Fort Pitt to the Mississippi, a project Washington thought laudable, but next to impossible to achieve.
+As the war drew to a close, Colles petitioned in a letter to General Washington in 1783 to remove obstacles along a short stretch of the Ohio River, which would open the entire river to navigation from Fort Pitt to the Mississippi, a project Washington thought laudable but next to impossible to achieve.
 Owing to the "present juvenile state of the Country…and the want of resources," Washington concluded, "it appears to me that this is too early a day for accomplishing such great undertakings."
 He further admonished Colles to attempt "works of more immediate public utility."